cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 	- in order to compute described cyberrank algorithm you need gpu computation in consensus
 	- relevance machine is cybergraph with weights
 	- is extremely dynamic data structure that must be updated even if only 1 [[cyberlink]] is created
-	- current size of gpu memory used is for ~2 mln particles, ~60k neurons and ~2 mln
 	- [[bostrom]] recompute all weights in relevance machine every 5 blocks, or roughly every 25 seconds
 	- so $bostrom is impossible to reproduce using any existing L2 sdks
 		- zk things